-- 1.1 This must take place at all Events upon arrival of competing Horses, and in any case before they enter the Event stables. - 1.2 The purpose of this Examination on Arrival is to establish the Horses' identity by checking the passport and any other relevant documents, and to establish its general state of health. - 1.3 The Examination on Arrival must be performed by the Veterinary Delegate or a Treating Veterinarian of the host country. - 1.4 Any doubtful cases concerning identity or health must be reported to the Veterinary Delegate (if he does not perform the Examination himself) or to the Veterinary Commission as soon as possible and in any case not later than one hour before the First Horse Inspection.
+- 1.1 This must take place at all Events upon arrival of competing Horses, and in any case before they enter the Event stables. - 1.2 The purpose of this Examination on Arrival is to establish the Horses' identity by checking the passport and any other relevant documents, and to establish its general state of health. - 1.3 The Examination on Arrival must be performed by the Veterinarian. - 1.4 Any doubtful cases concerning identity of health must be reported to the Officials.